Brenton O’Brien invented the Edison robot so that parents and schools could get started with robotics easily and for a low price.

 If you’ve ever wanted to get started with robotics the Edison robot is a great resource.
 In this interview, Brenton O’Brien shares about the process of creating Edison, his philosophy behind the project, and more.

 Thanks to all the individual patrons who have supported the podcast.
 Special thanks go out to Matt Kamla, Winston Crutchfield, & Craig Tingey.

 Brenton O’Brien is the creator of Edison.
 For nearly 10 years he’s been having a ball creating all types of robots.
 Over this time Brenton launched some really popular robots that use his Microbric construction system.

 About the Edison Robot

-Edison is for students of all ages and also for both beginner and experienced hobbyists.
+Edison is for students of all ages and also for both beginners and experienced hobbyists.
 You can buy a single robot for under $50 and learn computer programming just like other robotics systems which can cost much, much more.
 Edison is a great resource for teachers as classroom sets are now very affordable for schools – it’s now possible to have one robot per student.
 Edison is modular and LEGO® compatible.
 He provides a scalable way to build any size robotic invention.

 - Affordable – Less than US$50 each and just US$33 each for a full class set

-- Programmable – Free open source graphical programming software
+- Programmable – Free open-source graphical programming software

 - LEGO® compatible – Modular and easily expandable